Reciprocity Failure in Long Exposures

 Reading a stock’s reciprocity data

 Two secondary effects accompany the correction.
-Contrast tends to rise, because shadows sit deeper in the reciprocity region than highlights and lose proportionally more density; Ilford suggests reducing development to compensate.
-And at very low light levels metering accuracy itself degrades, so manufacturers concede that extreme exposures may require bracketing rather than calculation alone.
+Contrast tends to rise.
+Shadows sit deeper in the reciprocity region than highlights, so they suffer more failure and the negative’s tonal range expands; Ilford notes that “pulling the development may be required” when the range of light levels in the scene is wide.
+A 10 to 20 per cent cut in development time is a sensible starting point to calibrate from, not a fixed figure.
+At very low light the meter itself loses accuracy, so manufacturers concede that extreme exposures may need trial and error.
+Bracketing by a stop is prudent insurance.
 The published figures are a reliable starting point, not a guarantee of a perfect negative.

 Related posts